The World's Largest Concrete Dome

 At some point the original gilded bronze letters disappeared, but the empty matrices of the inscription made it possible to work out what had once been written.
 And in 1894 the hollows were filled with new letters.

 In 609 the Pantheon was converted into a church, that of Sancta Maria ad Martyres, also known as Santa Maria Rotonda.
 In time, a small bell tower was added to the apex of the pediment.
-In the 17th century this was replaced by twin bell towers (often mistakenly attributed to Bernini), which were nicknamed the "asses' ears".
+In the 17th century, Pope Urban VIII (r.
+1623-44) had this replaced by twin bell towers (often mistakenly attributed to Bernini), which were nicknamed the 'orecchie d'asino' (ears of an ass).
 The bell towers were removed in 1883.

 Search Walks in Rome: